Olympic National Park: Glaciated mountains

-Within the center of Olympic National Park rise the Olympic Mountains whose sides and ridgelines are topped with massive, ancient glaciers.
-The mountains themselves are products of accretionary wedge uplifting related to the Juan De Fuca Plate subduction zone.
-The geologic composition is a curious mélange of basaltic and oceanic sedimentary rock.
+Within the center of Olympic National Park rise the Olympic Mountains, whose sides and ridgelines are topped with glaciers and perennial snowfields; the park's glacial landscape reflects glaciation during the geologically recent Pleistocene Epoch, within the Quaternary.
+The mountains themselves are products of accretionary wedge uplifting related to the Juan de Fuca Plate subduction zone.
+The geology includes basaltic rocks, marine sedimentary rocks, and tectonic mélange units, including Eocene basaltic rocks of the Crescent Formation, overlying clastic marine sedimentary rocks, and locally mapped mélange such as the Ozette mélange.
 The number of glaciers within the national park declined from 266 in 1982 to 184 by 2009 due to the effects of climate change.

-The western half of the range is dominated by the peak of Mount Olympus, which rises to 7965 ft.
-Mount Olympus receives a large amount of snow and consequently has the greatest glaciation of any non-volcanic peak in the contiguous United States outside of the North Cascades.
-It has several glaciers, the largest of which is Hoh Glacier at 3.06 miles (4.93 km) in length.
+The western half of the range is dominated by the peak of Mount Olympus, which rises to 7,965 feet (2,428 m).
+Mount Olympus receives a large amount of snow and consequently supports the most extensive glaciation in the Olympic Mountains.
+It has several glaciers, including Hoh Glacier at 3.06 miles (4.93 km) in length.
 In the east, the range becomes much drier due to the rain shadow of the western mountains; the eastern mountains include numerous high peaks and craggy ridges.
-The tallest summit in the eastern Olympics is Mount Deception, at 7788 ft.
+The tallest summit in the eastern Olympics is Mount Deception, at 7,788 feet (2,374 m).